Pain Where Gallbladder Was Removed Years Ago? 7 Causes, Doctor Explains.

 Experiencing biliary-type pain after gallbladder removal is a common and well-recognized condition; it is called (postcholecystectomy syndrome).

-Postcholecystectomy syndrome affects around 14-34% of people after the removal of their gallbladder.
+Postcholecystectomy syndrome affects around 14-34% of people after removing their gallbladder.
 And it can last for a year.

 Pain, where the gallbladder was removed can be due to either:

 - Biliary problems such as recurrence of gallstone, sphincter of Oddi dysfunction, bile duct stricture, etc.

-- Non-biliary conditions such as functional dyspepsia, gastritis, peptic ulcer disease, IBS, or psychological factors.
+- Non-biliary conditions include functional dyspepsia, gastritis, peptic ulcer disease, IBS, or psychological factors.

 Today, you will learn the causes and the differences in this article.
 Ask your doctor about your specific symptoms.
-This is not a substitute for medical advice by your doctor.
+This is not a substitute for medical advice from your doctor.